mohammedamarnah/mohammedamarnah.github.io/_posts/2021-08-30-graalvm-clojure.md

 ...
 ```

-This is because as we mentioned, carmine uses dynamic class loading for that class.
-To successfully build a native image of our project, we'll need to supply a reflection configuration file that'll let GraalVM know that this class is a dynamic class and is going to be loaded in the future.
+This is because as we mentioned, carmine uses dynamic class loading.
+To successfully build a native image of our project, we'll need to supply a reflection configuration file that'll let GraalVM know that this is a dynamic class and is going to be loaded in the future.
 Add this to a file named `reflect-config.json`:

 ```json
 [